firdasafridi/Tokenomy-Exchange-API-Documentation/README.md

 #### tradeHistory

-To get history of executed trades.
+To get the history of executed trades.

 Parameter: